jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 echo "All genomes split"
 ```

-The human virus genomes were then dereplicated with `anvi-dereplicate-genomes` using fastANI and a 0.95 similarity threshold, as previously shown in the ViWrap-binned genomes' [dereplication step](#dereplication).
-Unlike the ViWrap-binned genome clusters, the dereplicated human virus genome clusters were not reassessed for new cluster-representative genomes.
+The human virus genomes were then dereplicated with `anvi-dereplicate-genomes` at 95% ANI and 85% AF, as previously shown in the [vMAG dereplication step](#dereplication).
+Unlike the vMAG genome clusters, the dereplicated human virus genome clusters were not reassessed for new cluster-representative genomes, and the Anvi'o default of "centrality" was used select to the vOTUs.

-### Initial mapping using BWA-MEM
+### Mapping using BWA-MEM

-BWA-MEM was then used through the `anvio-dev` conda environment to map the original metagenomic assemblies to the cluster-representative genomes.
+BWA-MEM was then used through the `anvio-dev` conda environment to map the original metagenomic reads to the human DNA virus vOTUs.
 The database FASTA file used as input must first be indexed by BWA-MEM:

 ```sh
 bwa index cluster_rep_human_database_fixed.fasta